DeviPriyaRajeswariKotagiri/Testing/README.md

    ### ii.
 How to view Health statistics
   One of the way to view Health Statistics of your application is by adding Spring Boot Actuator module ,it helps you monitor and manage your Spring Boot application by    	   providing production-ready features like health check-up, auditing, metrics gathering,   HTTP tracing etc.
-  Please check references for more information on how to view Health Statistics of a Microservice.
+  Please check references for more information .[How to view Health statistics of a Microservice ](https://www.callicoder.com/spring-boot-actuator/)

    ### iii.
 How to view Logs
    You can view logs for a Microservice using Kuberenetes,Amazon S3,Splunk,WinScp etc.
-   Please check references for more information on how to view logs.
+   Please check references for more information .[View logs on Kubernetes](https://www.sumologic.com/blog/kubectl-logs/)

    ### iv.
 Owned by which Team?